adil-waqar/docontap/README.md

 sequelize db:migrate
 ```

+5. Rename .env.template to .env for custom environment variables.
+Default port is 5000 and default environment is development.

+### Setup client side

-5. Install client dependencies by:
+6. Install client dependencies by:

 ```bash
 cd ..